Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Generalized Approximation

 \section{Generalized Approximation}

-In the previous two sections, the result (\mref{100})-(\mref{150}) (equivalent to Eqs.~(\ref{100a})-(\ref{150a}) from above) was derived by averaging (\ref{x6}) over some suitably defined ensemble of perturbations $V$.
-In doing so, the main task was to evaluate the average over the products of four $U$ matrix elements on the right hand side of (\ref{x7}), henceforth denoted as
+The central result~(\mref{16}) from the main paper was derived by averaging~(\mref{2}) over some suitably defined ensemble of perturbations $V$.
+In doing so, the main task was to evaluate the average over the products of four $U$ matrix elements on the right-hand side of~(\mref{6}) [cf.~\eqref{eq:AvgU4Raw}], henceforth denoted as

-This task was accomplished in the previous section by means of rather demanding and lengthy supersymmetric methods.
+This task was accomplished in the previous section by means of rather demanding and lengthy supersymmetry methods.
 In the present section, an alternative way of evaluating such averages will be worked out.
 It is based on an approximation which considerably simplifies the actual calculations and which will lead to practically the same final result as the supersymmetric approach.

-The general idea is to approximate the ``fourth moments'' on the right hand side of (\ref{s210}) solely in terms of the ``second moments'' $u(n)$ from (\ref{x8}) and then to exploit the previously known results for $u(n)$.
+The general idea is to approximate the ``fourth moments'' on the right hand side of (\ref{s210}) solely in terms of the ``second moments'' $u(n)$ from~(\ref{eq:AvgU2}) and then to exploit the previously known results for $u(n)$.
 In this way, we will be able to treat, with relatively little effort, also more general cases than those which were explicitly worked out in the previous section.